thombashi/pytest-md-report/README.rst

                             you can also specify the value with PYTEST_MD_REPORT_OUTPUT environment variable.
       --md-report-tee       output test report for both standard output and a file. you can also specify the value with PYTEST_MD_REPORT_TEE environment variable.
       --md-report-color={auto,text,never}
-                            How to color output reports.
+                            How coloring output reports.
-                            auto: render colored (text and background) reports using ANSI escape codes.
+                            auto: for terminal output, render colored (text and background) reports using ANSI escape codes. for file output, render the report without color.
                             text: render colored text reports by using ANSI escape codes.
                             never: render report without color.
-                            Defaults to 'auto'.
+                            Defaults to 'ColorPolicy.AUTO'.
                             you can also specify the value with PYTEST_MD_REPORT_COLOR environment variable.
       --md-report-margin=MARGIN
                             Margin size for each cell.